Major Giving Opportunities with KQED

 Crucial investments made by our major donors ensure that all Bay Area residents have access to KQED's intelligent, engaging and inspiring educational media and programming that nurtures learning, fosters civic engagement and challenges us all to be more.
 Make a significant investment in the public media you love by joining one of KQED's major donor societies.

 Our major donors safeguard KQED's commitment to provide Bay Area communities with indispensable programming and services.
 Your gifts make the production of our very own Bay Area focused programs possible, such as Forum with Michael Krasny, The Do List and our latest audience engagement effort, Bay Curious.
 Your investments also support KQED's efforts to make educational materials more relevant and interactive.
 Through facilitating the use of new media in classrooms and providing teachers with the resources they need to actively engage students in new and meaningful ways, KQED is helping transform learning for the twenty-first century.

-To thank you for supporting our mission, Signal Society and Producer's Circle donors receive enhanced benefits.
-As a Signal Society or Producer's Circle member, you get a behind-the-scenes look at the programming and services of KQED, including exclusive content, tours of our studios and chances to meet public media personalities like Ira Glass, Carl Kassel, Gwen Ifill, and more.
+To thank you for supporting our mission and our community, KQED's major donors may receive enhanced benefits.
+As a member of one of our major donor societies, you get an insider look at the programming and services of KQED, including tours of our studios and chances to meet public media personalities like David Greene, Jacques Pépin, Dina Temple Raston, Michael Krasny and others.

-- Listing on our Annual Donor Wall and in selected KQED publications;
+- Listing on our Annual Donor Wall at KQED headquarters in San Francisco

-- Invitations to Signal Society-only special events, screenings and receptions with public media personalities; and
+- Invitations to Signal Society events, screenings and receptions with public media personalities

 - Borrowing privileges to our Lending Library to watch your favorite programs from home.

-If you are considering a significant charitable gift, consider making a gift of securities.
+If you are considering a significant charitable gift, please consider making a gift of securities, which may provide tax advantages for you.
 Please visit our Stock and Mutual Funds giving page for more information about stock gifts.

 Also on KQED.org this week ...